Rushabh-Taneja/blue_stamp_engineering/index.md

   Serial.begin(9600);
   Serial.println("Hello World!");
 }
 void loop() {
   // put your main code here, to run repeatedly:

 }
 ```

+# Schematics
+Here's where you'll put images of your schematics.
+[Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.

 # Bill of Materials
 Here's where you'll list the parts in your project.
 To add more rows, just copy and paste the example rows below.